 b.
 When do send your reminder notices to families?
 (How many days before the end of the eligibility period?)r state youes

 What do to simplify the eligibility renewal process for families in order to increase retention?es your state doother strategies

-Table